danirod12/ntd-wiki/docs/luckyblock/setup/color.md

 ## Custom texture

 You can set custom texture for my luckyblocks.
-By default luckyblocks have build-in textures that can be found here
+By default, luckyblocks have build-in textures that can be found here

 Texture format is unique id from skull url (Example: `8534b17d2d3b5a64c57f5f080dd777945761d9f71d82e8f599f242976e4d0c05`).
 You can find it at the bottom of the heads page at [minecraft-heads.com](https://minecraft-heads.com)